Summit Avenue (Hudson Palisades): Route description

 Summit Avenue crosses the Union City line at Transfer Station.
 It is here that it intersects Paterson Plank Road, which runs to the New Jersey Meadowlands.
 Summit Avenue was the "downtown" of the former municipality of West Hoboken, and is still a busy commercial district.
 A theater from the period is now the Summit Quadplex cinema.
 The Summit Avenue Historic Commercial District, which runs from 9th to 32nd Streets was designated by the New Jersey Register of Historic Places in 1985.

-At 18th Street the southern branch of the Union City Public Library and José Martí Middle School, named in recognition of the city's large Cuban-American community, were constructed from 2002 to 2004 on the grounds of the former Monastery and Church of Saint Michael the Archangel rising just east of the avenue.
+At 18th Street the southern branch of the Union City Public Library and José Martí Middle School, named in recognition of the city's large Cuban-American community, were constructed from 2002 to 2004 on the grounds of the former Monastery and Church of Saint Michael the Archangel.
 (The school was later converted named José Martí STEM Academy.)
+Soon after Summit Avenue passes Union City High School, completed in 2009 on the site of the former Roosevelt Stadium, where Babe Ruth and Lou Gehrig played exhibition baseball games, and where National Football League greats Lou Cordileone and Frank Winters played during their high school days.
+At 23rd Street stands a commercial building that has two ballrooms where Frank Sinatra, Tito Nieves, La Sonora, Bacilos, Guayacan, Nelson N and others have performed.
 At 27th Street a memorial was placed to Joe Jeanette, a native son and notable boxer.
-Soon after Summit Avenue passes Union City High School, completed in 2009 on the site of the former Roosevelt Stadium, where Babe Ruth and Lou Gehrig played exhibition baseball games, and where National Football League greats Lou Cordileone and Frank Winters played during their high school days.
-It crosses over New Jersey Route 495, a cut which leads into the Lincoln Tunnel.
+The road crosses over New Jersey Route 495, a cut which leads into the Lincoln Tunnel.
 Summit Avenue ends at the 32nd Street section of the Hackensack Plank Road near the Kennedy Center (the landmark former Sears Roebuck and Company building), the Park Theater, and Schuetzen Park on Kennedy Boulevard.

 The North Hudson County Railway built trolley line along the avenue.
 Until bustitution the Public Service Railway operated streetcar lines along the avenue which is now served by New Jersey Transit bus #85 and #83.